x-yy-x/ai_werewolf/README.md

 The output is still a bit messed up but things are generally great

-I am preparing to upload a 3.5 verion on the 20th
+We are preparing to upload a 3.5 verion on the 30th

 This one will inherit the old structure with some improved functions and minor edits